Tax Estimator Calculator

 Lawyers and municipal staff may login using the user ID and password provided by the RMWB.

-Property Assessment Notices for the 2021 tax year were mailed on February 3, 2021 to all property owners in the region.
-Assessment values are based on an evaluation date of July 1 and the physical condition of your property on December 31 of the previous year.
-If you would like another copy of your notice, please contact PULSE.
+Property Assessment Notices for the 2024 tax year will be mailed on February 20, 2024 to all property owners in the region.
+Assessment values are based on an evaluation date of July 1, 2023 and the physical condition of your property on December 31, 2023 of the previous year.

 If you would like to authorize an agent to represent your assessment account, please complete the Agent/Representative Authorization Form.